armurox/Codeforces-problems/two_towers/README.md

 This is my current developing solution to the problem 1795A "Two Towers".
-It has passed test 1, but not test 2, so it is currently
+It has passed test 1, but not test 2, so it is currently under development.